seam-project-studios/atjs/readme.md

 </html>
 ```

-## Osiris is a framework built on top of OJS [src](https://github.com/seam-project-studios/osiris-ojs/blob/master/osiris.js)
+## Osiris is a framework built on top of atjs [src](https://github.com/seam-project-studios/osiris-atjs/blob/master/osiris.js)
 Designed to facility code re-use and organisation of files, Osiris and its modules are all built with asynchronicity in mind to allows IO requests to not bottleneck the system.

 Files are organised into your projects `./src/` with the following folders: